 These were, as it happens, somewhat grim and traumatized times at home and in the world.
 My father was mortally ill with cancer.
 And the whole universe was still recovering from the shock of a Presidential assassination a little more than a month before.
 I guess I was finding a little gleeful escape in my after-school workaday chores — and especially when, periodically, I’d get assigned to burn rubbish in the Rubbish Room off the back loading dock.

-(Just so you don’t think I’m totally weird or suffer from pyromania, I believe all my fellow bundle — or bag — boys enjoyed that occasional assignment of unsupervised work around a warm furnace — especially in winter — away from the cold managers, cranky customers and blustery external elements in which we were compelled to chase down shopping carts left at odd extremities.
+Just so you don’t think I’m weird or a closet pyromaniac, I believe all my fellow bundle — or bag — boys enjoyed that occasional assignment of unsupervised work around a warm furnace — especially in winter — away from the cold managers, cranky customers and blustery external elements in which we were compelled to chase down shopping carts left at odd extremities of the parking lot.
 But they may not have thought of it, as I did, as a kind of ballet or ritual — or perhaps ever gotten as reckless as I did at about 4 p.m. on Dec.
 30, 1963.)
-I’d always love the challenge of cramming as many boxes into the furnace as possible — to the point where you’d see no fire.
-Then the flames would slowly start gnawing away at everything until fire really raged — and I’d push a button and lower a heavy steel door, ending any danger that hungry beast would breath fire out into the room.

 But I wasn’t counting on any fireworks.
 And on this particular December afternoon, one fiery little bit of trash after another got going and my ballet suddenly turned into a fire dance.
 As the title of a currently popular novel says, there were “little fires everywhere.”